University of Bolton, Deane Road, Bolton. BL3 5AB

 Back to menu

-If you’re an engineering graduate, our MSc in Electrical and Electronic Engineering aims to equip you with advanced skills and knowledge in this specialist field.
-You’ll explore essential areas such as embedded systems, smart engineering, power and electrical machine systems, and our dedicated team will focus on preparing you for a career in this innovative industry.
+If you’re an engineering graduate, our IET-accredited MSc in Electrical and Electronic Engineering aims to equip you with advanced skills and knowledge in this specialist field.
+You’ll explore essential areas such as embedded systems, smart engineering, power electronics, electrical machine and drive systems, and our dedicated team will focus on preparing you for a career in this innovative industry.

 Mode of Study: